Reinhardt Mills

 Reinhardt Mills, later Boris Kroll Mills, is a historic silk mill complex located in Paterson, Passaic County, New Jersey, United States.
+The building was added to the National Register of Historic Places on May 9, 2003.

+Film studio

+In 2026, Alan Mruvka announced plans for Filmology Labs to open at the Padded Wagon Building in the complex at 61 State Street.

+Other redevelopment

 Part of the complex has been redeveloped as the Paterson Commons apartments with future plans for additional redevelopment.
 The Philip's Academy Charter School opened a campus on the site in 2016.
-The building was added to the National Register of Historic Places on May 9, 2003.